 NIDCD-funded Researchers Find Missing "Piece of the Pie" in Understanding Taste

-Scientists supported by NIDCD are a step closer to unraveling the mystery of taste.
-In a study published in the December 2, 2005, issue of Science, researchers have pinpointed the chemical responsible for transmitting signals from the taste buds—small sensory bumps on the tongue, throat, and roof of the mouth—to the taste nerves leading to the brain.
-These findings provide scientists with a more complete picture of this complicated process, helping advance the study of taste and taste disorders.
+Scientists funded by the National Institute on Deafness and Other Communication Disorders (NIDCD), one of the National Institutes of Health, are a step closer to unraveling the mystery of taste.
+In a study published in the December 2, 2005, issue of Science, researchers have pinpointed the chemical responsible for transmitting signals from the taste buds — small sensory bumps on the tongue, throat, and roof of the mouth – to the taste nerves leading to the brain.
+Today’s findings provide scientists with a more complete picture of this complicated process, helping advance the study of taste and taste disorders.

 “People with taste disorders might not be able to enjoy the fun of eating and are at risk for other health problems, such as poorly balanced nutrition, so researchers are working to understand more fully how our sense of taste works,” says James F. Battey, Jr., M.D., Ph.D., director of the NIDCD.
 “Until now, there has always been a missing link between the detection of chemicals in the taste buds and the transmission of chemical signals from the taste nerves to the brain.
 Through an ingenious use of genetic engineering, these researchers have finally been able to solve the puzzle.”